AvayaExperiencePlatform/welcome-to-avaya-experience-platform/README.md

 ### Sample Custom Widgets
 Sample custom widgets leveraging [Workspaces Widget Framework SDK](https://documentation.workspaces.avayacloud.com/widget-framework/docs/api-reference/introduction) & [Avaya Experience Platform™ APIs](https://developers.avayacloud.com/avaya-experience-platform).

+> :bulb: These sample widgets are provided **for demonstration purposes only** and is not intended for production use.
+We assume no responsibility for any issues arising from their use.

 - [Getting Started - React](https://github.com/AvayaExperiencePlatform/getting-started-widget-react)
 - [CLID Selector](https://github.com/AvayaExperiencePlatform/clid-selector-widget)